 Along with the caramel I whipped up a very simple peanut butter sauce to drizzle and swirl among the dark chocolate and caramel.
 The combination of these three flavours is oh…my…gosh.
 So freakin’ good.

-To add that perfect and necessary component of crunch to my dark chocolate bark I went with gluten free pretzels!
+To add that perfect and necessary component of crunch to my dark chocolate bark I went with specifically gluten free pretzels!
 The pretzels bring the bark up to a whole other level of yum and the mild, salty flavour of the pretzels blends wonderfully with the sweet caramel, decadent chocolate, and smooth peanut butter.

 I remember years ago at a work Christmas party a colleague of mine made a chocolate bark that had plain salted potato chips in it and I could’t get enough!
 The combo of sweet and salty just hit the spot so I knew that my magical little combo in this dark chocolate bark recipe would do just the same.